 Boroughs Publishing Group is an e-publisher that focuses on publishing romance novels, novellas, and short stories.
+They now also publish a fair amount of women's fiction.

 Within the romance genre, they are interested in publishing a large number of subgenres including contemporary romance, young adult, historical fiction, paranormal, urban fantasy, multicultural, erotic, thrillers, and fantasy novels.